Broad beans are a type of bean and part of the legume family. They’re easy and quick to grow!

 Health benefits and therapeutic properties of broad beans

-With high sugar and mineral content, such as magnesium, potassium or calcium, with many vitamins, too, broad beans have a positive impact on exhaustion and digestive functions.
+With high sugar and mineral content, such as magnesium, potassium or calcium, and many vitamins, too, broad beans have a positive impact on digestive functions and to curb exhaustion.

 - Health: health benefits of broad beans